-Since the TELERAD network measures a dose rate $(\mu Sv/h)$ continuously, it is possible to calculate the annual gamma exposure dose on a station-bystation basis.
-A group of values only slightly different in value can be brought together under the same colour by aid of а interpolation, mathematical enabling zones or surfaces where measurements are in a same value range to be represented on a map.
+Since the TELERAD network measures a dose rate ($\mu Sv/h$) continuously, it is possible to calculate the annual gamma exposure dose on a station-bystation basis.
+A group of values only slightly different in value - can be brought together under the same colour by aid of a mathematical interpolation, enabling zones or surfaces where measurements are in a same value range to be represented on a map.

-The map on the left shows the outcome of such processing which results in the construction of an illustrative map (because build up
+The map on the left shows the outcome of such processing which results in the construction of an illustrative map (because build up on basis of relatively limited detectors) of the natural background radiation due to gamma radioactivity.
+This background noise represents the annual exposure expressed in mSv (external gamma exposure dose) to which the territory is subjected.

-An analysis of the exposure map shows that the average gamma exposure dose in Belgium is 1 mSv/year; it increases from 0.6 to 0.7 mSv/year in the north to about 0.8 - 0.9 mSv/year overall in Flanders until 1.1 mSv/year in Wallonia and, more particularly, in the Ardennes.
+An analysis of the exposure map shows that the average gamma exposure dose in Belgium is 1 mSv/year; it increases from 0.6 to 0.7 mSv/year in the north to about 0.8 - 0.9 mSv/year overall in Flanders until 1.0 to 1.1 mSv/year in Wallonia and, more particularly, in the Ardennes.

 The exposure varies according to the nature of the soil.
-The doses are, indeed, generally higher in old terrains made up of rock such as chalkstone, schist, psammite and mixed sands with chalk etc. which is the case for Belgium in the Ardennes and Condroz area - see the geological map opposite.
-In Flanders, where the soil is predominantly made up of sedimentary terrains (sand, alluvium and clay), the doses are lower.
+The doses are, indeed, generally higher in old terrains made up of rock such as chalkstone, schist, psammite and mixed sands with chalk etc. which is the case for Belgium in the Ardennes and Condroz area - see geological map opposite. the soil Flanders. where predominantly made up of sedimentary terrains (sand, alluvium and clay), the doses are lower.
 It is noted that, in the south of the country, i.e. a marly, clayey region with sandy-silty layers over a chalk sub-stratum, the dose declines to reach values comparable to those in the north of the country.